mculhane/project-notebook/November 30.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+* 45 minutes
+  * Critiqued Ellen's project (still waiting for access to her GitHub repo, so I haven't posted the critique yet)

 ## Post-critique summary

 ## Post-critique reflection